shaunakg/portfolio-zola/content/posts/building-cardz.md

 +++
 title = "Building Cardz"
 date = 2022-04-28
+description = "Building a flashcard app that uses machine learning was not an easy task.
+This post details some of the challenges and hurdles I faced while making Cardz."
 +++

 "_The flashcard app that uses machine learning to help you learn._"